Update: The final report is due to be published in the week ending 5 June. Please see below for more information.

 - Submit material to the literature review: The consultation will review existing published accounts of the experience of civil court users during this time.
 If you or your organisation have published any relevant material (guidance, blog posts, opinion pieces), or if you have findings from a survey you would be happy to share, please email: consultation@theLEF.org

 - Complete the survey on the experience of remote hearings: The Civil Justice Council has a particular interest in understanding the experience of court users who have participated in a remote hearing since 19 March 2020.
-If you have participated in, or observed, a remote hearing since 19 March, please go online to complete this survey.
+If you have participated in, or observed, a remote hearing since 19 March, please go online to complete this survey (external link, opens in a new tab).
 Due to the considerable pressures on judicial and court staff time, at the request of the Master of the Rolls, this survey is focussed on users; the equally important views of judiciary and court staff will be gathered by other means.

 If you have any other feedback you would like to raise, or would prefer to contribute by email, or telephone please email: consultation@theLEF.org